maniaghili/maniaghili/README.md

 - 👋 Hi, I’m MANI AGHILI
 - 👀 I’m interested in Language 0 and 1
-- 🧐 I’m currently learning REACT
+- 🧐 I’m currently learning Next js
 - 💞️ I’m looking for cooperation with companies and...

 <h1>My Activity</h1>